Here's who is running for Anchorage mayor and school board

 Pat Higgins

-After previously serving as a longtime Anchorage School Board member from 2008 to 2017, Higgins was narrowly elected again in 2021 to Seat E, beating out retired teacher Sami Graham.
-Higgins has lived and worked in Alaska as a human resources professional for over 40 years.
+After previously serving as an Anchorage School Board member from 2008 to 2017, Higgins was narrowly elected again in 2021 to Seat E, beating out retired teacher Sami Graham.
+Higgins has lived and worked in Alaska as a human resources professional for more than 40 years.

 Website: pathigginsforschoolsboard.com